 - Find out more about Health Savings Accounts (HSA) and the FSAFEDS program.

 For more details, see our FedCheck for New Federal Employees.

 Mid-career marks another important shift in financial planning strategy.
 Review your eOPF to find out your retirement SCD, correct any errors in your documentation and determine whether you might owe any further deposits upon retirement.
 And, as always, ensure your beneficiary information is current.

 You can start on estate planning any time in your career.
 Important documents to double-check include your will, power of attorney, healthcare directive and temporary guardianship document for any minor children.
-See FedCheck for Estate Planning for more.
+See our FedCheck for Estate Planning for more information.